adamwong246/testeranto/README.md

 ## Brings vibe coding to the real world

-Testeranto lets you vibe code large, real-world codebases by intelligently managing the AI context
+Testeranto lets you vibe code large, real-world polyglot codebases by intelligently managing the AI context

 #### 🚀 Join Our Beta Program! 🚀